Soldiers’, Sailors’ and Marines’ Fund

-Organizational structure – Administrator 1, Assistant Administrator 1, Fiscal Administrative Officer 1, Veterans Aid Investigator 5, Secretary II 1, Secretary I 2, Office Assistant 2, Financial Clerk 1, Clerk Typist (PT) 1.
+Organizational structure – Administrator 1, Assistant Administrator 1, Fiscal Administrative Officer 1, Veterans Aid Investigator 4, Secretary II 1, Secretary l 2, Office Assistant 1, Financial Clerk 1, Clerk Typist 0.

-The Soldiers’, Sailors, and Marines’ Fund, established by the General Assembly in 1919, was intended to provide temporary assistance to needy World War I veterans, their dependents and survivors.
-The Soldiers’, Sailors’ and Marines’ Fund was established by a Trust fund and was augmented from time to time by ˝ cent, per pack, tax on cigarettes; however, the Fund has been self-sustaining since 1960, and the purpose of the Fund remains unchanged.
+The Soldiers', Sailors' and Marines' Fund, established by the General Assembly in 1919, was intended to provide temporary assistance to needy World War 1 veterans, their dependents and survivors.
+The Soldiers', Sailors' and Marines' Fund was established by a Trust fund and was augmented from time to time by 1/2 cent, per pack, tax on cigarettes; however, the Fund has been self-sustaining since 1960, and the purpose of the Fund remains unchanged.
 The authorized capital of the Fund is $35,000,000 and the present principal of the Fund is approximately $57,317,956.

 The earnings of the Trust fund are the only funds available to carry out the stated purposes of Section 27-140, and this necessarily imposes limitations as to the sum and scope of aid.
 Approved aid is in set amounts over temporary periods, within approved standards, as is reasonably necessary to permit the applicant, the local community, or state or federal agencies to provide or develop resources necessary to address the full extent of the need.